 End-to-end Google Apps Script-based pipeline for publishing practice debate comments to individual students’ feedback pages.
 Previously, instructors needed to manually edit the feedback pages for all four students in order to provide feedback from practice rounds.
 Deployed at the 2015 Northwestern Debate Institute and subsequently adopted for the entire program in 2016.

 I was a teaching assistant every quarter beginning my sophomore year, sometimes for two courses at once.
-Terms marked with an asterisk (*) denote a head teaching assistant role.
+Terms marked with an asterisk (*) denote a head or sole teaching assistant role.